ceres-solver/ceres-solver/docs/source/solving.rst

    algorithm which has slightly better runtime performance at the expense of an extra copy of the Jacobian matrix.
 Setting ``use_postordering`` to ``true`` enables this tradeoff.

+.. member:: bool Solver::Options::dynamic_sparsity

+   Some non-linear least squares problems are symbolically dense but numerically sparse. i.e. at any given state only a small number of Jacobian entries are non-zero, but the position and number of non-zeros is different depending on the state.
+For these problems it can be useful to factorize the sparse jacobian at each solver iteration instead of including all of the zero entries in a single general factorization.

+   If your problem does not have this property (or you do not know), then it is probably best to keep this false, otherwise it will likely lead to worse performance.

+   This settings affects the `SPARSE_NORMAL_CHOLESKY` solver.

 .. member:: int Solver::Options::min_linear_solver_iterations